Federer wins Indian Wells opener, Nishikori survives three-setter

 Still, Mannarino kept fighting, saving two match points before the Japanese finally wrapped up victory after two hours and 33 minutes.

+“I was really focused on that last tiebreak,” Nishikori said.
+“I think we both played good, and I think in the tiebreak I played the best tennis.”

+Eighth seeded American John Isner swept past Australian Alexei Popyrin 6-0 6-2, 10th seeded Croatian Marin Cilic beat Dusan Lajovic of Serbia 6-3 6-4, while Russia’s 14th seed Danill Medvedev beat American Mackenzie McDonald 7-5 6-0.

-Reporting by Gene Cherry in Raleigh, North Carolina; Editing by Ian Chadband
+Reporting by Gene Cherry in Raleigh, North Carolina; Editing by Ian Chadband/Greg Stutchbury